Chart Color Schemes

 Cranebrook - Castlereagh is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Cranebrook - Castlereagh's population was 17,029 as of the Census in 2021.
-As of Nov 2025, it is around 17,398, reflecting an increase of 369 people (2.2%) since the Census.
-This change is inferred from ABS estimated resident population of 17,326 as of June 2024 and additional 61 validated new addresses since the Census date.
-The population density ratio is 355 persons per square kilometer.
-Natural growth contributed approximately 74.2% of overall population gains recently.
+Cranebrook - Castlereagh's population is around 17,398 as of Nov 2025.
+This reflects an increase from the 2021 Census figure of 17,029 people, a rise of 369 individuals (2.2%).
+The change was inferred from ABS estimated resident population data of 17,326 in June 2024 and an additional 61 validated new addresses since the Census date.
+This results in a population density ratio of 355 persons per square kilometer.
+Natural growth contributed approximately 74.2% of overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+For areas not covered by this data, NSW State Government's SA2 level projections are utilized, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends suggest lower quartile growth, with the area expected to expand by 413 persons to 2041 based on latest numbers, indicating a total increase of 2.0% over the 17 years.
+Future population trends suggest lower quartile growth, with the area expected to expand by 413 persons to 2041 based on latest annual ERP population numbers, reflecting a total increase of 2.0% over the 17-year period.

 Frequently Asked Questions - Population